mxc42/starter_indicator_docs/index.md

 # Motivation

 Morgan has been timing track meets since he was 9 years old, and has never been satisfied with existing options for armed indication, especially when timing at tracks without permanent solutions already in place.
-After completing a Computer Engineering degree decided an easily transportable, wireless, low setup indicator would be worth building.
+After completing a Computer Engineering degree he decided an easily transportable, wireless, low setup indicator would be worth building.